TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/MySQL/readme.md

 ## Description

-This example demonstrate how we can create and use MySQL CRUD activities.
+This example demonstrates how we can create and use MySQL CRUD activities.
-MySQL CRUD app bascially contains 4 activities.
+MySQL CRUD app bascially contain 4 activities.
 The main purpose of these activities are:
 a) To fetch data using Query activity.
 b) To insert data using Insert activity.
 c) Update the data using Update activity.